Evan-Coleman/Navius/docs/roadmaps/30_documentation-reorganization-roadmap.md

 | `99_misc` | Supplementary material | Templates, miscellaneous information |

 ## Implementation Phases

+### Phase 0: Fix Documentation Scripts (High Priority)

+The documentation scripts located in `.devtools/scripts/doc-overhaul/*.sh` are not working correctly.
+These scripts are intended to validate, improve, and manage the documentation, but they currently have significant issues:

+- Shell compatibility problems with macOS (zsh)
+- Syntax errors in expressions and variable handling
+- Issues with markdownlint detection
+- File count and reporting errors

+This phase must be prioritized before continuing with the automated portions of the reorganization.
+See the [Documentation Scripts Fix Roadmap](31_documentation-script-fixes.md) for a detailed plan to address these issues.

+### Tasks
+- ❌ Analyze and document all script errors in detail
+- ❌ Create a shell-agnostic utility library
+- ❌ Fix individual scripts (generate_report.sh, comprehensive_test.sh, etc.)
+- ❌ Test fixes in multiple environments
+- ❌ Update script documentation
+- ❌ Support the new directory structure in all scripts

+While these issues are being addressed, manual processes will be used for the documentation reorganization.

 ### Phase 1: Structure Setup and Content Analysis (Week 1)